satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

 ## 5. Testing Workflow

-The workflow involves three main steps, executed across three terminals on the Sender PC and two terminals on the Receiver PC.
+The workflow involves three main steps, executed across terminals on both the Sender and Receiver PCs.

 ### **Step 1: Start the Receiver**